fxpio/fxp-security-bundle/Resources/doc/organizations.md

 ## Work with organizational context

-You can get the organizational context service with `sonatra_security.organizational_context` in container service.
+You can get the organizational context service with `fxp_security.organizational_context` in container service.

 The organizational context allow you to define the current organization